Kangiten: Other esoteric texts on Vinayaka

 The Sutra of the Divine Incantations of the Eleven-Headed [Avalokiteshvara] (T. 1071), translated by the monk Xuanzang in 656 CE, expounds the rite of bathing an image of Vinayaka with perfumed water.

 A short text attributed to Amoghavajra titled Tantra on the Practice of the Secret Ritual of the Dual-bodied Bodhisattva Great Saintly Deva of Bliss, the Samaya-Body Copenetrated by Meditation and Wisdom of the Tathagata Mahavairochana (T. 1271) describes the Dual Vinayaka ritual as a procedure to gain four kinds of benefits or siddhis (protection, gain, love and subjugation) which come in three grades: the highest grade confers kingship; the second grade provides wealth; the third grade provides sufficient food and clothing.
 In parallel to the material results, the tantra classifies ritual practitioners into three categories: the highest class of adept are allowed to learn the rite's inner secrets, the middle are permitted to read the text, while the lowest may not conduct the ritual on their own but should let a more developed practitioner do it for them.
 The text notably prescribes alcoholic beverages (considered taboo in exoteric Buddhism), dubbed the "water of bliss" (歡喜水, pinyin: huānxǐshuǐ, Japanese: kangisui), as an offering to the deity, which is then consumed as a medicine to remove evil.

 Amoghavajra's disciple Hanguang (含光) composed a text in 747 called Secret Essence of the Yoga-siddhi of the Vinayaka Ganapati (T.1273) in which he continued his master's work.
 He writes that every ritual should be preceded by an invocation to Vinayaka-Ganapati, the god of beginnings.
 This text identifies both Vinayaka and Avalokiteshvara as manifestations of the all-pervading body of the buddha Vairochana, with the pair being taken to symbolize both Vairochana's material and spiritual aspects.

 A ritual manual attributed to Bodhiruci with the title The Rite of the Nine-Eyed Deva, the Provisional Manifestation of the Golden Ganapati describes a wrathful manifestation of Vinayaka with four arms and three heads (each with three eyes) apparently based on Tibetan forms of the deity.
 The manual gives instructions for the fashioning of the image, which should then be kept hidden from view at all times and offered radishes, cakes, sweets, and honey.
-A sutra translated by Vajrabodhi known as The Dharani Sutra of the Golden Ganapati (T. 1269) gives instructions on how to depict a six-armed Ganapati, which should also be concealed and offered sweets such as modak (歡喜團, pinyin: huānxǐtuán; Japanese: kangidan, lit. "bliss buns"), honey, and fruits.
+A sutra translated by Vajrabodhi known as The Dharani Sutra of the Golden Ganapati (T. 1269) gives instructions on how to depict a six-armed Ganapati, which should also be concealed and offered sweets such as (歡喜團, pinyin: huānxǐtuán; Japanese: kangidan, lit. "bliss buns"), honey, and fruits.